Cửa Lò: Tourism

 Bãi Lữ is a resort that contains sea, mountains and a forest.

 Besides : Cửa Lò Beach, Lan Châu Isle (or Toad Mountain), Cấm River, Temple of Duke Nguyễn Xí...

 Traffic

 There are five roads connecting Cửa Lò and the center of Vinh, the capital of Nghệ An.
 Tourists can take the bus (Number 1) to the center square of the city.

 Besides, Vinh International Airport is located 14 km from Cửa Lò, and is the fifth busiest airport in Vietnam.
-From this airport there are flights to and from Saigon, Hanoi, Nha Trang, Da Nang, Buon Ma Thuot, Pleiku and a few international flights connecting Vientiane and Bangkok.
+From this airport there are flights to and from Ho Chi Minh City, Hanoi, Nha Trang, Da Nang, Buon Ma Thuot, Pleiku and a few international flights connecting Vientiane and Bangkok.